LucasStrand/LucasStrand/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lucasstrand&label=Profile%20views&color=0e75b6&style=flat" alt="lucasstrand" /> </p>

-- 🔭 Working as a system technician at Smart Teknik
+- 🔭 Working as a developer and a system technician at Smart Teknik

 - 🌱 I’m currently learning more about... anything!
 To become a more diverse developer.